hacksparrow/remote.js/README.md

 5. Malware
 6. Interesting browser extensions

+## Todo

+1. Increase the number of supported singnals
+2. Cross-browser fixes

 ## Background

 I set out to create a wireless data tranfer medium using acoustic frequencies, but faced some challenges because of which I paused worked on it, and instead created Remote.js out of the work done so far.